vash909/PyttiAPRS/README.md

 - **Default position comment** – text appended to every beacon.
 - **KISS host & port** – adjust if your TNC is not on `localhost:8001`.

 Changes are saved automatically on exit.
+REMEMBER TO PRESS Q INSTEAD OF CLOSING YOUR TERMINAL WINDOW.

 ---